Secondary flow

-In fluid dynamics, flow can be decomposed into primary plus secondary flow, a relatively weaker flow pattern superimposed on the stronger primary flow pattern.
-The primary flow is often chosen to be an exact solution to simplified or approximated (for instance, inviscid) governing equations, such as potential flow around a wing or geostrophic current or wind on the rotating Earth.
+In fluid dynamics, flow can be decomposed into primary flow plus secondary flow, a relatively weaker flow pattern superimposed on the stronger primary flow pattern.
+The primary flow is often chosen to be an exact solution to simplified or approximated governing equations, such as potential flow around a wing or geostrophic current or wind on the rotating Earth.
 In that case, the secondary flow usefully spotlights the effects of complicated real-world terms neglected in those approximated equations.
 For instance, the consequences of viscosity are spotlighted by secondary flow in the viscous boundary layer, resolving the tea leaf paradox.
 As another example, if the primary flow is taken to be a balanced flow approximation with net force equated to zero, then the secondary circulation helps spotlight acceleration due to the mild imbalance of forces.
 A smallness assumption about secondary flow also facilitates linearization.

-In engineering secondary flow also identifies an additional flow path.
+In engineering, secondary flow also identifies an additional flow path.